paddy3696/CNN_Pytorch/README.md

 - [mapextrackt](https://pypi.org/project/mapextrackt/)

 ## Code
-- #### Neural network Class (MyNN)
+- #### Convolution Neural network Class (MyNN)
-The neural network class contains all the functions required for training the model.
-The function **fit** is the training function which contains the neural network pipeline (Forward_prog, compute_loss, back_prop, update_parameters).
-The activation functions (Sigmoid, tanh, relu) and weights, bias initialization (xavier, normal) are independently defined.
+The convolution neural network is built using Pytorch with conditions on batch normalization.
+The   The function **fit** is the training function which contains the neural network pipeline (Forward_prog, compute_loss, back_prop, update_parameters) is used for computing the training and the validation error along with validation accuracy.

-The one hot encoding is performed to deal with categorial output variable. and it is defined as a seperate function.
+The **train** function

 The following line of code is an example to define a model using the MyNN class: